eiffel-community/etos/docs/roles/system_engineer.md

 ENV TEST_FRAMEWORK_VENV=/home/etos/.test-framework
 ```

 If `TEST_FRAMEWORK_VENV` is not set, the test runner falls back to pyenv (if available) for backward compatibility with older base images.
+If neither is available, tests run in the default ETR Python environment.

 #### LogArea